iotaledger/goshimmer/docs/001-mana_proposal.md

 ## Challenges

-### Dependency on Value Tangle
+### Dependency on Tangle

-Since mana is awarded to nodes submitting value transfers, the value tangle is needed as input for mana calculation.
+Since mana is awarded to nodes submitting value transfers, the tangle is needed as input for mana calculation.
-Each node calculates mana locally, therefore, it is essential to determine when to consider transactions in the value tangle "final enough" (so that they will not be orphaned).
+Each node calculates mana locally, therefore, it is essential to determine when to consider transactions in the tangle "final enough" (so that they will not be orphaned).

 When a transaction is `confirmed`, it is a sufficient indicator that it will not be orphaned.
 However, in current GoShimmer implementation, confirmation is not yet a properly defined concept.
 This issue will be addressed in a separate module.

-The Mana module assumes, that the value tangle's `TransactionConfirmed` event is the trigger condition to update the mana state machine (base mana vectors for access and consensus mana).
-Once the concept of transaction finality is introduced for the value tangle, the trigger conditions for access and consensus mana calculations can be adjusted.
+The Mana module assumes, that the (value) tangle's `TransactionConfirmed` event is the trigger condition to update the mana state machine (base mana vectors for access and consensus mana).
+Once the concept of transaction finality is introduced for the tangle, the trigger conditions for access and consensus mana calculations can be adjusted.

 ### Transaction Layout